 - Waxy corn

 Dent corn, at maturity, has an obvious depression (or dent) at the crown of the kernels.
 The starches within the kernels are of two types: at the sides, a hard starch, and in the center, a soft starch.
 As the kernel ripens, the starch in the center shrinks causing the depression.

 Dent corn may have kernels that are long and narrow or wide and shallow.
 Dent corn is the most common type of grain corn grown in the United States.

 Dent Corn Information

 As mentioned above, popcorn and sweet corn are grown as food for us corn lovin’ humans.
-But what are dent corns uses?
+What are dent corns uses though?
 Dent corn is used primarily as animal feed, although it is grown for human consumption as well; it just isn’t the type of corn that we eat right off the cob.
 It tends to be less sweet and starchier than the sweet corn varieties and is used in products that are either dry or wet milled.

 Flour corns are most common in the Southwest and are most often ground finely and used in baking, while flint corns are more common in the Northeast and used for making polenta and johnnycakes.
 Dent corns, being made up of both, are excellent for any of the above uses and are good roasted or made into grits.

 If you want to truly make your own grits from scratch, here’s information about how to grow your own dent corn.